 War of 1812

 Andrew Jackson was commissioned as brigadier general and then major general in the War of 1812.
-On November 7, 1814 Jackson drove the British from Florida and captured the town of Pensacola.
-He became a national hero when he defeated the British in The Battle of New Orleans.
-The British sustained 2,000 dead and injured while Jackson sustained only 6 casualties.
+On November 7, 1814, Jackson drove the British from Florida and captured the town of Pensacola.
+He became a national hero when he defeated the British in the Battle of New Orleans.
+The British sustained 2,000 dead and injured while Jackson sustained only six casualties.
 The Battle of New Orleans would be the last battle of the war.
-On December 24, 1814 the Treaty of Ghent was signed which called for the end of the war to take effect in February of 1815.
+On December 24, 1814, the Treaty of Ghent was signed which called for the end of the war to take effect in February of 1815.
 Jackson would next drive the Seminole Indians from Florida in 1818.

 Presidency and Late Life